TL-B language

 A.val = 1

-All constructor names must be distinct and constructor tags for the same type must constitute a prefix code (otherwise the deserialization would not be unique); i.e. no tag can be a prefix of any other in same type.
+All constructor names must be distinct, and constructor tags within the same type must form a prefix code to ensure unambiguous deserialization.
+In other words, no tag can be a prefix of another tag within the same type.

 example_a$10 = A;